-Document Key Findings / Recommendations How has this been considered in the District Plan?
-Colac Otway Shire Apollo Bay Active Iransport Strategy 2013-23 The Colac Otway Shire Active Transport Strategy 2013-2023 Upgrade the walking network based on the Apollo Bay Footpath Strategy 2012.
+Key Findings / Recommendations How has this been considered in the District Plan?
+Apollo Bay Upgrade the walking network based on the Apollo Bay Footpath Strategy 2012.
 These upgrades were further explored in the CIP and through stakeholder and community input.
 Suitable upgrades have been integrated into the concepts outlined in the CIP.
-Refer Section 3.2 and 3.3. aims to create a obligions to create a obligions and socially supportive environment for walking and cycling across the Colac Otway Shire.
-Three overarching goals underpin the strategy; Enhance pedestrian access and priority at key intersections and on side streets crossings.
+Refer Section 3.2 and 3.3.
+Enhance pedestrian access and priority at key intersections and on side streets crossings.
 The CIP aims to improve pedestrian access in the commercial centre of Apollo Bay by providing a connected path network that includes raised pedestrian crossings at key intersections, mid block crossings and mid-block pedestrian laneways, as well as wayfinding signage at key nodes.
-Healthy People; Healthy Communities and Healthy Economy.
 Mid-block links proposed along the Great Ocean Road.
-Mid-block links are propsoed along the Great Ocean Road and will improve connections between the shops and the foreshore.
+Mid-block links are proposed along the Great Ocean Road and will improve connections between the shops and the foreshore.
 All mid-block crossings will need to conform with relevant AustRoads and DoT standards.
 Provide east-west and north south cycling connections with key destinations on low trafficked routes.
-The CIP aims to create an integrated cycling network, which includes the provision bicycle facilities at key destinations.
+The CIP aims to create an integrated cycling network, which includes the provision of bicycle facilities at key destinations.
 Refer Section 3.3.2.
 Enhance existing bicycle facilities on the Great Ocean Road.
 The CIP will allow for clear and connected cycle routes to be provided along the Great Ocean Road that meet contemporary design standards.
 Intersections to be upgrades to allow for safe provision for cyclists.
 Intersections will be upgraded throughout Apollo Bay to support the redirecting of traffic and bus and coach parking along Pascoe Street (as recommended by the Colac Otway Shire Tourism Parking and Traffic Strategy, 2019) and to improve pedestrian and cycle access throughout.
 Provision of enhanced bicycle parking and wayfinding.
 The Streetscape Plans identify key locations for wayfinding signage and bicycle parking.
-Skenes Creek Upgrade and repair of the Coastal Path from Apollo Bay to Wild Dog Road and on to Skenes Creek.
-This trail is being delivered by the Council and funded jointly by the State and Federal Governments under the City Deal.
-This connection has been incorporated into the Township Connections Plan for Skenes Creek, as well as the Recreational Trails network.
-Refer Section 3.2 and 3.4.
-Reduction of the speed limit on the Great Ocean Road.
+Skenes Creek Reduction of the speed limit on the Great Ocean Road.
 This will need to be considered by DoT separately.
 Marengo Shared path upgrade to Marengo.
 A continuous pedestrian path will be provided along the foreshore, around the Marengo Holiday Park and headlands.
 This will form the path of the Great Ocean Walk.
 Reduction of the speed limit on the Great Ocean Road.
 This will need to be considered by DoT separately.
+Apollo Bay Upgrade the walking network based on the Apollo Bay Footpath Strategy 2012.
+Enhance pedestrian access and priority at key intersections and on side streets crossings.
+Mid-block links proposed along the Great Ocean Road.
+Provide east-west and north south cycling connections with key destinations on low trafficked routes.
+Enhance existing bicycle facilities on the Great Ocean Road.
+Intersections to be upgrades to allow for safe provision for cyclists.
+Provision of enhanced bicycle parking and wayfinding.
+Skenes Creek Reduction of the speed limit on the Great Ocean Road.
+Marengo Shared path upgrade to Marengo.